 I have recently been making quite a few cutting boards, and I have cut a juice groove into all of them.
 So, I wanted to share with you my method of routing out a juice groove.

-This method doesn’t require a CNC, or a complex jig that fits on your cutting board.
+This method doesn’t require a CNC, router table, or a complex jig that fits on your cutting board.
 Instead, all it uses is a palm router and an edge guide.
 That’s one of the main things I love about this method of making a cutting board juice groove – the simplicity!

 CNC machines are amazing when you have one, but they definitely aren’t a staple in many shops (mine included).
 I also didn’t want to build a complex jig that has to be adjusted for every new board I make.
 So, after testing out this method on many, many cutting boards, I can safely say that this is my favorite method.

-So, whether you call it a juice groove, a blood groove, or a drip edge; keep reading to find out a simple method of how to route one!
+So, whether you call it a meat juice groove, a blood groove, or a drip edge; keep reading to find out a simple method of how to route one!

 First, let’s talk about safety.
 Like I mentioned, this method uses a palm router.
 Just by the nature of this, there are inherent risks in using a power tool like a palm router.
 Use yours only if you feel safe and confident in using it.